-Future Pathways vary from an entrepreneur, a charity worker through to accountancy.
-Studying Business and Enterprise will give you the skills to enter virtually any industry.
+Future Pathways From an entrepreneur to charity worker to an accountant, studying Business and Enterprise will give you the skills to enter virtually any industry.
 In addition, Business and Enterprise gives you the choice to specialise in an area of business such as Marketing or to combine all aspects of business by learning about how to run your own enterprise.

 NCFE CACHE Level 1/2 Technical Award in Child Development and Care in the Early Years to child development and care that includes a vocational and project based element.
 The qualification will appeal to learners who wish to pursue a career in the early years sector or progress onto further study.
-It is aimed at 14 to 16 year olds studying Key Stage Four (KS4) curriculum who are interested in the early years sector.
+It is aimed at 14 to 16 year olds studying key stage 4 (KS4) curriculum who are interested in the early years sector.